WingDr/siyuan-plugin-citation/README.md

 ### If You Use Zotero/Juris-M (debug-bridge) as Literature Data Source

-- **Make sure you have installed the [debug-bridge](https://github.com/retorquere/zotero-better-bibtex/releases/download/debug-bridge/debug-bridge-6.7.79.emile.limonia.xpi) plugin in Zotero or Juris-M, and follow the [Run Javascript in Zotero](https://www.yuque.com/chentaotao-cf9fr/gthfy4/clqahv57w5ugmdev) tutorial for configuration (you can choose not to use "CTT" as the password and set it in the settings panel accordingly).**
+- **Make sure you have installed the [debug-bridge](https://github.com/retorquere/zotero-better-bibtex/releases?q=debug-bridge&expanded=true) plugin in Zotero or Juris-M, and follow the [Run Javascript in Zotero](https://www.yuque.com/chentaotao-cf9fr/gthfy4/clqahv57w5ugmdev) tutorial for configuration (you can choose not to use "CTT" as the password and set it in the settings panel accordingly).**
 - It is still recommended to install the Better BibTeX plugin in Zotero to automatically generate the citekey attribute for items.
 - In the plugin's settings panel, select `Zotero (debug-bridge)` or `Juris-M (debug-bridge)` as the database type.
 - In the "debug-bridge plugin" section of the settings panel, enter the password you set during configuration and select SiYuan (Citation plugin panel) or the Zotero panel as the search panel.
 - Ensure that your Zotero or Juris-M is open before using the plugin.

-## How to Use This Plugin

 ## Current Features